Towards Explainable Deep Clustering for Time Series Data

-This paper offers a structured overview, critical review, and research opportunities for explainable deep clustering of time series data.
-We collect and systematise peer-reviewed and high-quality preprint studies over the last few years.
-Side-by-side comparison tables and cross-domain case studies—covering healthcare, finance, IoT, and climate science—reveal that today’s landscape remains dominated by autoencoder-plus-attention designs and rarely addresses streaming, privacy-preserved, or highly irregular data.
-Building on these observations, we articulate six research frontiers: coupling complex models with intrinsic interpretability; defining faithfulness-centred evaluation metrics for unsupervised explanations; creating explainers that evolve with live data; tailoring explanations to domain semantics; integrating human-in-the-loop refinement; and advancing mechanistic interpretability of learned temporal features.
+This paper provides a structured overview, review, and research opportunities for explainable deep clustering of time series data.
+We collected and systematised peer-reviewed and high-quality preprint studies over the last few years.
+Our comparison table and cross-domain case studies, covering healthcare, finance, IoT, and climate science, reveal that today’s landscape remains dominated by autoencoder-plus-attention designs, rarely addresses streaming, privacy-preserved, or highly irregular data, and targets explainability as an add-on.
+Building on these observations, we articulate six research opportunities to highlight important directions: (1) coupling complex models with intrinsic interpretability; (2) defining faithfulness-centred evaluation metrics for unsupervised explanations; (3) creating explainers that evolve with live data; (4) tailoring explanations to domain semantics; (5) integrating human-in-the-loop refinement; and (6) advancing mechanistic interpretability of learned temporal features.

-The remainder of this survey introduces the concept of explainability in deep models and reviews recent techniques that combine deep time series clustering with explainable AI (XAI) approaches.